The 5 Best Salmon Recipes (Part 1)

 Blackened Salmon Tacos

 It’s extremely tough to beat a perfectly seasoned, cooked, and prepared fish taco.
 Executive Chef Christopher Lee’s delicious blackened salmon taco recipe has won over every person who’s tried it.
-The key to this recipe is correctly blackening each salmon filet and concocting a medium-spiced sweet corn salsa.
+The key to this recipe is correctly blackening each salmon fillet and concocting a medium-spiced sweet corn salsa.
 His fish tacos might be one of the best salmon recipes on the planet.

 - Preheat the grill to 550 degrees Fahrenheit.